Modern triangle geometry: Definition of triangle center

-Clark Kimberling is maintaining a website devoted to a compendium of triangle centers.
-The website named Encyclopedia of Triangle Centers has definitions and descriptions of nearly 50,000 triangle centers.
+American mathematician Clark Kimberling maintains a website devoted to a compendium of triangle centers, the Encyclopedia of Triangle Centers; it contains definitions and descriptions of over 70,000 triangle centers.

 Central line

 Another unifying notion of contemporary modern triangle geometry is that of a central line.
 This concept unifies the several special straight lines associated with a triangle.
 The notion of a central line is also related to the notion of a triangle center.